How much sleep do I need?

 - Relax before bedtime: Herbal remedies can help reduce stress and get you into the right mind frame: basil, camomile, lettuce and marjoram all have a calming effect.

-Here are the signs that you’re not getting enough:
+Here are the signs that you’re not getting enough sleep:

-- Fatigue: If you’re out of rhythm with your sleep cycle, then at some point in your waking hours your body will start begging you to lie down.
+- Fatigue: If you’re out of rhythm with your sleep cycle, or suffering from sleep deprivation, then at some point in your waking hours your body will start begging you to lie down.

 - You forget things, and make bad decisions: Fatigue affects your mental capacity.
 If you’re up and about during a sleep cycle then your ability to remember things starts to slip, and patience can wear thin.